GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What is the difference between an authenticator and a credential?</h4>
     <p class="usa-alert__text">
-      A credential is an authenticator, but it also validates the person to the authenticator all in one.
-A passport, drivers license, or PIV are all examples of a credential, but it may be a diploma or certificate as well.
+      A credential is an authenticator but also validates the person to the authenticator.
+A passport, driver's license, or PIV are examples of a credential, but they may also be a diploma or certificate.
 An authenticator doesn’t have the validation part.
 For example, a password without a username is an example of an authenticator.
-You don’t know who it belongs to, but someone can use it to authenticate to something.
+You don’t know who it belongs to, but someone can use it to authenticate something.
     </p>
   </div>
 </div>